 Preparing for Public Safety Power Shutoffs during high fire risk periods

-During the 2019 wildfire season (approximately June through November), PG&E may turn off electricity in designated areas when extreme fire danger conditions are forecasted (such as Red Flag Warnings, low humidity, high winds, and dry conditions).
+During wildfire season (approximately June through November), PG&E may turn off electricity in designated areas when severe weather is forecasted to threaten a portion of the electric system (such as Red Flag Warnings, low humidity, high winds, and dry conditions).
 The specific areas and number of affected customers will depend on weather conditions and which circuits PG&E turns off for public safety.
 These precautions are called Public Safety Power Shutoffs (PSPS).

 What does this mean for your water service?